Hire a Linguist!: Learning Endangered Languages with In-Context Linguistic Descriptions: Introduction

 \section{Introduction}

 Large language models (LLMs) are already powerful in many language understanding and generation tasks~\cite{brown2020language,ouyang2022training}.
 Their language processing capabilities rely on very large amounts of training data \cite{kaplan2020scaling,hoffmann2022training}.
 For example, a recent LLM Llama-2 uses a pre-training dataset with $2$ trillion tokens~\citep{touvron2023llama}.
 While languages such as English or Spanish enjoy abundant accessible data, the majority of the world's 7000 languages lack a rich corpus, including most endangered languages recognized by UNESCO \citep{moseley2010atlas}.
 Existing LLMs such as Llama~\cite{touvron2023llama} and GPT-4 show poor performance on languages that may not occur in pre-training \cite{robinson2023chatgpt}.
+The previous single machine translation model LegoMT~\cite{yuan-etal-2023-lego} supports 433 languages, the largest number of languages, but it cannot extend to endangered languages.
 We believe that speakers of endangered languages deserve equitable access to NLP technologies including LLMs.
 How can we enable an LLM with language processing capabilities on unseen and endangered languages?

 We are motivated by how human linguists analyze utterances in a language they don't know --- they use existing grammar books and dictionaries.
 Fortunately, thanks to the efforts of generations of linguists over the years, many endangered languages have published dictionaries and descriptive grammar.
 Compared to LLMs' training corpora, which mostly consist of unstructured text, these linguistic descriptions have two major differences.
 First, they are instructional.
 Though they are much smaller than typical training sets, they contain explicit grammar rules of a language that can be used as instructions for both LLMs and humans.
 Second, linguistic descriptions have much broader coverage.
 As shown in \autoref{fig:resource_comparison}, very few languages have training corpora, but most have documented grammar or dictionary.
 However, directly using these linguistic descriptions in an LLM's prompt is infeasible.
 A grammar book and a dictionary are often too large to fill in the prompt of an LLM.